Safemood/laravel-magic-scopes/README.md

 Post::withAuthor(10)->get();             // with(['author' => fn ($q) => $q->where('id', 10)])

  NOTE:
- The relationships ('user', 'author') must be properly defined on the `Post` model
+ The relationships ('user', 'author') must be properly defined on the `Post` model  (at least for now 😉)
 ```
 ---